 M-2 Hurricane Parameters and Characteristics

-Methods for depicting all modeled hurricane parameters and characteristics, including but not limited to windspeed, radial distributions of wind and pressure, minimum central pressure, radius of maximum winds, landfall frequency, tracks, spatial and time variant windfields, and conversion factors, shall be based on information documented in currently accepted scientific literature.
+Methods for depicting all modeled hurricane parameters and characteristics, including but not limited to windspeed, radial distributions of wind and pressure, minimum central pressure, radius of maximum winds, landfall frequency, tracks, spatial and time variant windfields, and conversion factors, shall be based on information documented in current scientific and technical literature.

-Purpose: This standard requires that the modeling organization use only scientifically sound information for determining hurricane parameters and characteristics.
+Purpose: Scientifically sound information is to be used for determining hurricane parameters and characteristics.
 The stochastic storm set is to include only hurricanes that have realistic hurricane characteristics.
 Any differences in the treatment of hurricane parameters between historical and stochastic storms must be justified.

-A hurricane parameter is an input (generally stochastic) to the model.
-Examples of hurricane parameters are radius to maximum wind, maximum wind, profile factor, and instantaneous speed and direction of motion.
-Hurricane characteristics are outputs of the model.
-Examples of hurricane characteristics are modeled windspeed at a particular location, track, and intensity variation.

 Relevant Forms: G-2, Meteorological Standards Expert Certification